List of Hollyoaks characters introduced in 2018: Oliver Morgan

 Oliver Morgan made his first screen appearance on 22 January 2018.
 The character had previously been mentioned on-screen, but Aedan Duckworth's casting in the role was announced on 6 December 2017.
 Oliver is Luke Morgan (Gary Lucy) and Scarlett Morgan's (Susie Amy) son.
 Details of why Oliver comes to the village were not immediately released, but Daniel Kilkely of Digital Spy reported that "with Oliver now a teenager, he's sure to want answers from his dad."
 Of his casting, Duckworth said: "I started two weeks ago and it was in at the deep end – I had to spend my whole second day crying!
 It has been fantastic working with Gary Lucy and Susie Amy and I am looking forward getting to work with more of the cast and settling in properly next year."
 Duckworth vacated the role in 2020 and the character was recast with Gabriel Clark, who debuted in November 2020.

 It was announced on 25 March 2018 that Oliver would feature in a sexual abuse storyline with his football coach, Buster Smith (Nathan Sussex).
 The storyline, which was billed as "an emotional and challenging story", began in April when Oliver confides in Buster over his home life.
 Hollyoaks worked with the Survivors Manchester charity for the storyline.
 Charity founder Duncan Craig described the subject as "so topical and relevant" and "hugely important".
 He stated that the storyline would focus on details of grooming and Oliver's struggle to tell someone about the issue.
 Duckworth took support from the charity and Lucy while filming the storyline and felt honoured to be handed the story.
 Duckworth and executive producer Bryan Kirkwood hoped that the storyline would encourage others to seek support.
 Kirkwood also wanted to encourage parents to speak to their children about topics like this and commented, "We are in a unique position of being able to talk to a bright and engaged audience about important issues without lecturing them."

+Reception

 For his portrayl of Oliver, Duckworth was nominated for Best Soap Newcomer at the 2018 Digital Spy Reader Awards; he came in fourth place with 9.4% of the total votes.
 The following year, Duckworth received his first National Television Awards nomination in the Newcomer category for his portrayal of Oliver.